Frequently Asked Questions

 Will there be fire suppression system?
 Absolutely, we are in the process of having a top-notch fire suppression system designed.
 It will then go out for bid and be installed later this year.

 When will the Mill be rebuilt and operational?
-Contingent on funding, the Butte Creek Mill is hoping to partially open in late 2021.
+The Butte Creek Mill is open now.
+We are about 95% complete and are now planing to work on the basement.

 Who owns the water rights?
 The 1872 water rights associated with powering the Mill are very significant to this project, not only for their use in powering the Mill but also for the environmental impact they have on the Little Butte Creek, Rogue River and surrounding area.
 The Mill has a non-consumptive water right which means that we do not actually “use” the water, like someone who